-Constructs Operational Definition Indicator Brand Congruity Brand Congruity is the relevance of in-game advertising with game themes (Huang & Yang, 2012) 1) Advertised brands become the central object in the game. enemies (110009 et 10009, 2019 2) The advertised brand matches the theme of the 3) game.
-The advertised brand image contributes to the game's 4) theme.
-The product category of the advertised brand matches Brand Integration Integration is the extent to which an advertisement is related to the 1) the game theme.
-Ads have become an important part of the game games and runs naturally.
-(Chang et al., 2010) 2) scene.
-Ads symbolize game themes.
-3) Game is not interesting if ads disappear.
-Brand Prominence Brand prominence strategic location, frequency of ad emerge 1) The ad appears in the right location. and ad size in a game which is easy to see by players (Chang et al., 2010) Ad size is appropriate.
-Ads often appear.
-Attitude towards in-game advertising Consumers' attitude is something that leads to the goal encountered The ad is informative.
-The ads are fun. o in the form of actions, speech, deeds and emotions of a person.
-Consumers attitude is a tendency learned to react on products offer in both good and bad problems 3) The ad is interesting.
-I like the ad.
-Purchase Intention consequently (Sunyoto, 2012) Purchase Intention is an interest that arises after receiving the stimulus from the product seen in in-game advertising, from which the interest arises to try the product until it finally the desire to buy exists in order to have it.
-(Kotler, 2008) 2) Will consider buying the advertised product Have a strong impetus to buy the advertised product.
-Plan to buy the advertised product.
-Tend to buy the advertised product.
+Constructs Operational Definition Indicator Brand Congruity 0 / 1) Advertised brands become of in-game advertising with game the central object in the themes (Huang & Yang, 2012) 2) game.
+2) The advertised brand matches the theme of the game.
+3) The advertised brand image ٥) contributes to the game's theme.
+59 4) The product category of the advertised brand matches the game theme.
+Brand Integration Integration is the extent to which 1) 22 s have become an an advertisement is related to the important part of the game games and runs naturally.
+(Chang 2) scene.
+Ads symbolize game et al., 2010) 2) Ads symbolize game themes.
+3) - ads disappear.
+Brand Prominence Brand prominence strategic 1) The ad appears in the right location, frequency of ad emerge location. and ad size in a game which is easy 2) Ad size is appropriate. to see by players (Chang et al., 2010) 3) Ads often appear.
+Attitude towards in-game Consumers' attitude is something The ad is informative. advertising that leads to the goal encountered The ads are fun. in the form of actions, speech, The ad is interesting. deeds and emotions of a person.
+4) I like the ad.
+Consumers attitude is a tendency learned to react on products offer in both good and bad problems consequently (Sunyoto, 2012) Purchase Intention Purchase Intention is an interest 1) Will consider buying the that arises after receiving the advertised product stimulus from the product seen in 2) 26 ve a strong impetus to in-game advertising, from which 26 y the advertised product. the interest arises to try the 3) product until it finally the desire to produ 26 buy exists in order to have it.
+(Kotler, 2008) 4) Tend to buy the advertised product.